group-nn-at-icmab-csic/WorMe/paper/paper.md

 In this work we present WorMe, a *Caenorhabditis elegans* length determination software.
 WorMe is a MATLAB Runtime software that automates the nematode's length measurements from compound microscopy images.
 It is open-source and user-friendly, since it works from a graphical user interface.
 WorMe is also versatile, because it has a wide range of settings to process many kinds of images, and it ensures data reliability since the user selects the worms to be analysed.
 It is also fast, as the process is computationally optimized.

 # Brief Description of the Program Use and Features
 WorMe is a software program implemented in *MATLAB version 9.11 (R2021b)* [@matlab], using the *Image Processing Toolbox* [@matlabimages], *Computer Vision Toolbox* [@matlabvision], *Image Acquisition Toolbox* [@matlabimaq], and *Statistics and Machine Learning Toolbox* [@matlabstats].
-It is deployed as an executable using MATLAB Runtime, so it can be installed and run without a MATLAB license.
+It is deployed as an executable using MATLAB Runtime, so it can be installed and run without a MATLAB license in a Windows Operating System.
 It is also possible to visualize and run the code from the main script `WM_length_determination.m` from the MATLAB Desktop interface.

 When the program is started, it prompts the user to provide the images for analysis, where one or multiple images can be selected.
 The scale is then set by selecting the scale bar or writing the scale value in pixels per unit.